-Impacts on marine mammals may occur from the generation of noise, the accidental release of hazardous substances and waste and any interaction with the marine environment including the water column or the sea ice.
-These impacts may occur largely throughout the proposed Scott Base Redevelopment and RIWE replacement project but mainly through the civil and foundation works, enabling works, ship activities and the installation of the new station.
+Impacts on marine mammals may occur from the generation of noise and vibration, the accidental release of hazardous substances and waste and any interaction with the marine environment including the water column or the sea ice.
+These impacts may occur largely throughout the proposed Scott Base Redevelopment and RIWE replacement project but mainly through the civil and foundation works, enabling works particularly the temporary wharf installation and deconstruction, ship activities and the installation of the new station.